gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   * it is necessary to be able to use GPU-resident mode;
   * and most force fields have been parametrized with only bonds involving hydrogens constrained.

+* You can often increase the time-step to 4 fs by repartitioning hydrogen masses using the ``mass-repartition-factor`` mdp option.
+This does not affect equilibrium distributions, but makes dynamics slightly slower.
 * You can increase the time-step to 4 or 5 fs when using virtual interaction sites (``gmx pdb2gmx -vsite h``).
 * For massively parallel runs with PME, you might need to try different numbers